Products

 How do drawn cup and solid needle roller bearings differ?

-Drawn cup needle bearings use a thin, stamped steel outer shell—lightweight and ideal for compact designs.
+Drawn cup needle bearings use a thin, stamped steel outer shell lightweight and ideal for compact designs.
 Solid needle roller bearings have a machined outer ring that offers higher rigidity, better heat dissipation, and improved shock resistance.

 Yes.
 Many needle bearings operate directly on the shaft or housing as a raceway, eliminating the inner ring to save space.
-Others, like cage-and-roller assemblies, include only the rolling elements and cage, providing flexibility in design and reduced weight.
+Others, like cage and roller assemblies, include only the rolling elements and cage, providing flexibility in design and reduced weight.

-A one-way clutch allows rotation in a single direction while locking in the opposite direction.
+A one way clutch allows rotation in a single direction while locking in the opposite direction.
 It’s widely used in printers, ATMs, conveyors, and small gear mechanisms where controlled motion or backstop function is required.

 Request a Quote